Lennoxville, Quebec

 Lennoxville (/fr/) is an arrondissement, or borough, of the city of Sherbrooke, Quebec, Canada.
-Lennoxville is located at the confluence of the St. Francis and Massawippi Rivers approximately five kilometres south of downtown Sherbrooke.
+Lennoxville is located at the confluence of the St. Francis and Massawippi River, approximately 5 km south of downtown Sherbrooke.

-Lennoxville had previously existed as an independent city until January 1, 2002, when the city of Lennoxville, along with several other formerly independent towns and cities in the region, were merged with the city of Sherbrooke.
-A demerger referendum held on June 20, 2004, failed to attract the required majority of votes to reestablish Lennoxville as an independent city.
+Lennoxville had previously existed as an independent city until January 1, 2002 when the city of Lennoxville, along with several other formerly independent towns and cities in the region, were merged with the city of Sherbrooke.
+A demerger referendum held on June 20, 2004 failed; while majority of voters favoured resurrecting Lennoxville as an independent city, not enough registered voters did so to meet the required quorum of votes for passage.

 History

 Lennoxville was first settled in 1819, although the Mallory family began farming at the edge of the eventual town limits in 1804.
 Its name was taken from Charles Lennox, 4th Duke of Richmond, who was then Governor General of Canada.

 Jefferson Davis, President of the Confederate States of America during the American Civil War, lived in Lennoxville from 1867 to 1868 after being released on bail.
 He had spent two years imprisoned in Virginia awaiting his treason trial.
 Two of his sons went to Bishop's College School.

 The city's war memorial is located at 150 Queen Street.
-The community was so moved by the military service of its past and current residents that a plaque honouring Afghanistan was unveiled in 2018.
-No one with Lennoxville ties died in the conflict.
+A plaque honouring those soldiers from Lennoxville involved in the NATO-led occupation and War in Afghanistan (2001–2021) was added in 2018.

 Government

+In 2025, former Liberal MP Marie-Claude Bibeau was elected as mayor of Sherbrooke.

-The borough is represented by one councillor on Sherbrooke City Council (Currently Claude Charon) and two councilors who serve on the local borough council but not on the full city council (currently Jennifer Garfat and Guillaume Lirette-Gélinas).
+The borough is represented by one councillor on Sherbrooke City Council.
+Bertrand Collins was elected to this position in 2025.
+Two councillors also serve on the local borough council but not on the full city council Claude Charon and François Gilbert were elected to these roles in the 2025 Sherbrooke municipal election.